amalthomas-exe/Wall-E/README.md

 - Play music
 - Play YouTube videos
 - Reminder feature
+- Todo lists
+- Fun facts
+- Jokes
+<br>  and more....

 ### Some of the common commands
 - **Send email** -